Ania58/gottaspeak-courses/courses/A2/unit-17/lesson-81.md

 Common mistakes:
 ❌ Is a shop → ✅ There is a shop
-❌ There are a shop → ✅ There is a shop
+❌ There are a shops → ✅ There is a shop / There are shops

 -------